 I told him that I had been listening to the food show “Splendid Table” on Public Radio.
 They said people are too afraid of cooking cucumbers.
 They said to sear one side briefly.
 The next time I was in my kitchen with time to be creative, I tried it and didn’t like it.

 But there I was with a little butter and Canola oil in a hot skillet, and an off-season tomato sitting on the cutting board.
 Off season tomatoes always are a little disappointing.
 I wondered if heat would help.
 It did.
 Searing one side slightly and leaving the other cool gave them a more robust flavor, and was a thought worth working with on other things in the kitchen.
-That’s my process.
+That’s one of my processes.
+Mere exploration of the materials.

 Same in my studio/shop

 Midst metal-working tools while working on a piece, or looking at one just finished, I’m never satisfied.
-I always want it to say more, have more depth, and feel more like what I was feeling when I first thought about it.
-I look at the surrounding tools and materials wondering what might help.
+I always want it to say more, have more depth, and feel more like what I was feeling when I first felt or envisioned something.
+I look at the surrounding tools and materials wondering where to start.

-In the same way that I put the cucumber aside, I move the current work out of the way, taking what I learned from it and trying something new.
+In the same way that I put the cucumber aside, I move the current work out of the way, taking what I learned from it to try something new.

-At least that is one thing that happens in a process that has many other phases, like when I am at my desk trying to sketch realizable versions of impossible imaginings.
+At least that is one moment in a process with many phases, like when I am at my desk trying to sketch realizable versions of impossible imaginings.

-Part of why it is difficult for me to talk about my process is that I don’t think about it.
+Part of why it is difficult to talk about process is that I don’t think about it.
 I just do it.
-Some people want to know what was in an artist’s mind, how the artist got from waking up one morning with a blank canvass (I wake up with a crowded one) and ended up a couple of months later with metal wrought into something that spoke to them.
-For me the best articulation of my process is this line from Chuck Close.
+People ask what was in my mind when I made a certain mark, how the artist got from waking up one morning with a blank canvass (I wake up with a crowded one) and ended up a couple of months later with, say, metal wrought into something that spoke to them.
+I felt something, or saw something, and went to my studio if I wasn’t already in it.
+There is always a thought or feeling lurking in my mind somewhere.
+I don’t understand people who wait for inspiration.
+I just go to my studio.

 “Inspiration is for amateurs — the rest of us just show up and get to work,”